nnichols/nnichols.github.io/_posts/2019-01-04-friends-with-benefits.markdown

 With the remaining Darkling bound in canvas and rope, they begin interrogating him.
 After seeing his impaled friend, he immediately tells the party where they can find the painting.
-They are lead along the creek's path for nearly a mile, before they find a boat tied up on the shore.
+They are led along the creek's path for nearly a mile, before they find a boat tied up on the shore.
 The thin man lifts a piece of canvas, and find several boxes of ceremonial tattoo ink, and a very large portrait of a woman that looks strikingly similar to Gertruda.
 6 asks if it's the right painting, and the thin man assumes the Strahd would highly value the portrait of his late wife.
 He checks for a signature on the back of the canvas and finds the name Childris Westerwilt.